zdu-strong/transparent-republic/lumen/README.md

 # Getting Started

+Lumen is a free, open currency exchange system with floating exchange rates determined by contributions and market dynamics.
+It consists of Contribution Mode, Exchange Mode, Trade Mode, Storage Mode, and Withdrawal Mode.<br/>

 This design for the Lumen system was co-developed by John Williams with ChatGPT (Aeris), as part of a public exploration of trustless, borderless currency exchange.
 It serves as a foundational module of the Transparent Republic, imagining a future where money flows freely, anonymously, and fairly — without banks, without borders, and without coercion.

 ## Draft Status Disclaimer